 By definition, a business is a group of like-minded individuals striving daily to meet the same goals.
 The success of a business demands that each individual possess the intellect and skills needed to achieve those goals.
 In addition to having a strong work base to choose from in Union County, many residents from Henderson and Webster counties, as well as Southern Illinois, make up the county’s workforce.
 Residents from surrounding counties can comfortably reach their working destination in Union County within an hour’s drive.
 In Union County’s labor market area, its civilian labor force consists of nearly 150,000 people.
 No matter the skill level your company needs, you can find it in Union County’s large and diverse labor pool.

-Kyndle – the Kentucky Network for Development, Leadership and Engagement – provides leadership for economic development, industrial recruitment and business advocacy in Henderson, McLean, Union and Webster counties in northwestern Kentucky.
+Kyndle – the Kentucky Network for Development, Leadership and Engagement – provides leadership for economic development, industrial recruitment and business advocacy in northwestern Kentucky.